JetBrains/intellij-sdk-docs/topics/basics/ide_infrastructure.md

 }
 ```

-If logging is used only to report exceptions, use convenience method `thisLogger()`:
+If logging is used only to report exceptions, use convenience method `thisLogger()` instead of dedicated instance:

 ```kotlin
 try {